Iowa Specialty Cut Flower Farm

 Local Flower Farming

-While many flowers and bushes are still popping up around the farm, the first quarter acre was plowed in 2020 and will be tilled in 2021 to start a variety of flowers.
+While many flowers and bushes are still popping up around the farm, the first quarter acre was plowed in 2020.
+The flowers now take up over 1 acre and the farm continues to grow each year.
 It will be exciting to see the progression of the farm in years to come.

 My great-grandmother loved flowers (maybe that was passed down to me) and planted many flowers along the property.
 It is hard to believe that some of the things she planted so long ago are still popping up in all of their glory around the farm.
 Peonies, Daffodils, Naked Ladies, bridal shower bushes, rosebud trees (my fav), and different varieties of honeysuckle are still going strong at the farm.